awsdocs/aws-cli-user-guide/doc_source/cli-usage-parameters.md

 C:\> aws ec2 create-key-pair --key-name "my key pair"
 ```

-Optionally, you can optionally separate the parameter name from the value with an equals sign \(=\) instead of a space\.
+Optionally, you can separate the parameter name from the value with an equals sign \(=\) instead of a space\.
 This is typically necessary only if the value of the parameter starts with a hyphen\.

 ```
 $ aws ec2 delete-key-pair --key-name=-mykey